plaintiff in 30 Seconds

 8

-The plaintiff has a case.
+The plaintiff hopes for a fair decision.

 1

-The plaintiff filed the papers yesterday.
+The plaintiff filed a formal complaint against the company.

 2